Milwaukee Symphony Orchestra: History

-Edo de Waart was the orchestra's most recent music director, from 2009 to 2017.
+Edo de Waart was the orchestra's music director from 2009 to 2017.
 His appointment was unusual in that de Waart had not conducted the orchestra prior to his appointment.
 Upon the conclusion of his tenure, the orchestra granted de Waart the title of conductor laureate.
-The orchestra's current assistant conductor is Yaniv Dinur.
-Past principal pops conductors have included Doc Severinsen, who holds the title of Principal Pops Conductor Emeritus, and Marvin Hamlisch.

-In December 2017, the orchestra purchased the former Warner Grand Theatre, with the intention to relocate there in 2020.
+In December 2017, the orchestra purchased the former Warner Grand Theatre, which was restored and remodeled, and opened to full audiences in October 2021.

 In May 2018, Ken-David Masur first guest-conducted the orchestra.
 The orchestra immediately re-engaged him for a subsequent guest-conducting appearance in September 2018.
 On the basis of these concerts, in November 2018, the orchestra announced the appointment of Masur as its next music director, effective with the 2019-2020 season, with an initial contract of 4 seasons.
 Masur took the title of music director-designate with immediate effect.
+In the wake of the COVID-19 pandemic, the MSO extended the initial duration of Masur's tenure first contract as music director through the 2023-2024 season.
+In November 2023, the MSO announced an extension of Masur's contract as its music director through the 2025-2026 season.
+In October 2024, the MSO announced that Masur is to conclude his tenure as its music director at the close of the 2025-2026 season.

+The orchestra's current assistant conductor is Ryan Tani.
+Past principal pops conductors have included Doc Severinsen, who holds the title of Principal Pops Conductor Emeritus, and Marvin Hamlisch.

 The orchestra has presented more than 100 world and American premieres of works by composers such as Lukas Foss, Philip Glass, Geoffrey Gordon, Daron Hagen, Roy Harris, Erich Korngold, Gian Carlo Menotti, Marc Neikrug, Matthias Pintscher, Daniel Schnyder, Jean Sibelius, Roberto Sierra, Gunther Schuller, William Schuman, Ottorino Respighi, Richard Rodgers, and others.
 Over 22 compositions have been by MSO musicians.